Mekino05/alx-higher_level_programming/0x08-python-more_classes/README.md

-write a class Rectangle that defines a rectangle by: (based on 2-rectangle.py)
+write a class Rectangle that defines a rectangle by (based on 4-rectangle.py)